nico-bohlinger/RL-X/rl_x/environments/custom_interface/README.md

 }
 ```
 The `extraValueNames` and `extraValues` fields are optional and can be used to provide additional information that will be logged.

-## Asynchronous environments
-With the ```--environment.synchronized=False``` flag, the environment does not have to wait for every environment to step.
-Instead it will only wait for ```--environment.async_threshold=0.8``` percent of the environments to step and fills the remaining slots with dummy (observation, reward, terminated, truncated, info) tuples.